PseudoDevs/IamGhost/bbmd2.md

-Last updated: 2024-04-11 09:56:31
+Last updated: 2024-04-11 09:57:03
-Random Quote: Do you remember that cave?
-We should have stayed in that cave.
-I told you so.  -  Ygritte
+Random Quote: Aye, and from what I saw of Joffrey, you are as unfit a mother as you are a ruler.  -  Kevan Lannister